storyprotocol/documentation/docs/SDK Reference/sdk-ipasset.md

 ### register

-Registers an NFT as IP, creating a corresponding IP record.
+Registers an NFT as IP, creating a corresponding [🧩 IP Asset](doc:ip-asset).
+If the given NFT was already registered, this function will return the existing `ipId`.

+> 📘 NFT Metadata
+>
+> Note that this function will also set the underlying NFT's `tokenUri` to whatever is passed under `ipMetadata.nftMetadataURI`.

 | Method     | Type                                                        |
 | ---------- | ----------------------------------------------------------- |